Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,300* in value in the first year.

 The Big Easter Run happens every year at Jericho Beach Park in Vancouver.
 It’s a fun event where people dress up in festive costumes and run along Vancouver’s scenic waterfront.
 Anyone can join, no matter their age or fitness level.
 You can even bring your dog on a leash or push a stroller.

 If you’re in Calgary, get to the Wilder Institute/Calgary Zoo for the annual Easter Eggstravaganza!
-This event features family-friendly games and activities while exploring and learning about zoo animals and the world.
+This event features family-friendly games and activities, as well as opportunities to explore and learn about zoo animals and the world.
 The Easter Eggstravaganza is free with admission to the Calgary Zoo.

 WRITTEN BY